What Is IP Litigation? Understanding Intellectual Property Disputes and How to Resolve Them

 Learn what IP litigation is, why companies go to court over patents, industrial design rights or trademarks,

-When someone uses your invention, brand, or other creative work without permission, this may violate your intellectual property (IP) rights.
-Enforcing those rights often involves what's called IP litigation — a legal process that can help you stop the infringement and protect your business.
+When someone uses your invention, brand, or other creative work without permission, this may infringe your intellectual property rights.
+Enforcing those rights often involves IP litigation which is the legal process used to resolve disputes and protect intellectual property through negotiation, arbitration, or court proceedings.

 What kind of disputes can lead to litigation?